Outstanding Statistical Application Award

 - The ingenuity and or novelty of the statistical treatment of the problem

-Eligible work includes papers, monographs, reports, and other substantive evidence appearing two years prior to the presentation of the award.
+Eligible work includes papers, monographs, reports, and other substantive evidence appearing within two years of the presentation of the award.
 All nominated work must have been subject to external peer review and, preferably, formal refereeing.

 Award Recipient Responsibilities